REGoth-project/REGoth/README.md

 > It is recommended to run this from the commandline, to see the debug-output of the program.

+Additionally, for a list of possible commands, run `REGoth --help`.

 # Controls

  * Movement: WASD/QE or arrow-keys (Space or Shift to run faster)